TeKnoMC/Cipher-GUI/README.md

 # Cipher Helper
-This project aims to provide a simplistic interface allowing for mathematical analysis of simple ciphertexts encrypted with historic "pen and paper" ciphers, such as substitutions, transpositions, and polyalphabetic ciphers.
+This project aims to provide an interface allowing for mathematical analysis of simple ciphertexts encrypted with historic "pen and paper" ciphers, such as substitutions, transpositions, and polyalphabetic ciphers.

 Todo:
 - Design basic layout: